Lyndon Nature Reserve

 The walk through Lyndon nature reserve takes you along the south shore of Rutland Water, through wildflower meadows with the reservoir and bird hides on your right.
 Look for common spotted orchids on the walk growing near the path in late spring and early summer.
 Spring is an excellent time to enjoy outstanding birdsong, especially in the earlier and later parts of the day.
 Woodland and garden birds make the most of the small patches of trees, rich hedgerows and feeding station, directly outside the visitor centre.
 We’ve been lucky enough to see Willow Tits and Marsh Tits on our feeders – one of the few places where both have been seen side by side.
 The hides at the water’s edge give a stunning view of the reservoir and out towards Lax Hill (on the western edge of the reservoir, part of the Egleton reserve), and across to Hambleton, on the peninsular, and then up towards Burley-on-the-Hill House – the stately home on the north shore.

-In spring, you can also see great crested grebes can be seen doing their elegant synchronised mating dance while buzzard and red kite fly over the woods beyond the nest.
+In spring, you may also see great crested grebes doing their elegant synchronised mating dance while buzzard and red kite fly over the woods beyond the nest.
 Wildfowl swim in the bay in spring, and when the water levels fall in late summer, the area is taken over by wading birds feeding on the exposed mud.